AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-medicationrequest-pbs-claim-1-intro.md

 * Recording or updating a prescription item in an PBS claim (ExplanationOfBenefit) resource
 * Reading a prescription items in an RPBS claim (ExplanationOfBenefit) resource

-Operations, including querying, on prescription items in PBS claims (MedicationRequest resource) are expected to be within the context of an ExplanationofBenefit resource query.
+Operations, including querying, on prescription items in PBS claims (MedicationRequest resource) are expected to be within the context of an ExplanationOfBenefit resource query.

 This profile is used by the following APIs:
 * [insert API endpoint](StructureDefinition-TBD-1.html)